 Feedback will contribute to your learning and performance by highlighting areas where you need a deeper understanding or more practice and will be provided in the following ways:

-- Verbally during weekly live seminar and student consultation (office hours) sessions
+- Verbally during weekly physical seminars/tutorials and student consultation hours

 - Via emails, Zoom meetings, discussion forum, voluntary individual submitted sample answers, etc